SLEEPYBQ/sleepybq.github.io/index.md

 - **Pattern Recognition:** video representation learning, action recognition

 ## News
+- **[Nov.
+2025]**  I participate in EMNLP 2025 and present our works about [LLM-based Personality Assessment](https://aclanthology.org/2025.findings-emnlp.287/) and [Prompt Routing for VLMs Tuning](https://aclanthology.org/2025.findings-emnlp.799/).
 - **[Oct.
 2025]** I participate in Ubicomp 2025 and give an oral presentation of our work about [Detecting Simultaneous Flow](https://dl.acm.org/doi/10.1145/3699774).
 - **[Aug.
 2025]** Our paper about LLM-based Personality Assessment is accepted as EMNLP Findings.
 - **[Aug.
 2025]** Our paper about Prompt Routing for VLMs Tuning is accepted as EMNLP Findings.